fdmomtaz/WeightTracker-DotNetMaui/ReadMe.md

 - **Current Weight and Progress Display:** A beautifully designed homepage that not only shows your current weight but also visualizes your progress over time.
 - **Weight History:** Dive into your weight history with a dedicated page that outlines your journey, helping you stay motivated and informed.
 - **Local Data Storage:** Utilizes a SQLite database to store and retrieve your weight data securely and efficiently, ensuring your data remains private and accessible across sessions.

-## Project Goals

-This project is crafted to:

-- Demonstrate the Capabilities of .NET MAUI: Showcasing .NET MAUI's ability to create beautiful, functional apps that work across platforms.
-- Promote Best Practices: By open-sourcing this app, we aim to provide a real-world example of best practices in app development using .NET MAUI and SQLite.
-- Foster Community Contribution: We encourage the community to contribute, whether it's through feature enhancements, bug fixes, or UI improvements, to help make this app a benchmark for .NET MAUI projects.

 ## Technologies Used